Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call 09-02-22.md

 ## Introduction
 - Hi I'm Josh
-- I'm the protocol governance coordinator at the Regen Foundation.
-My purpose here and mandate is to serve you, the Regen community.
+- For tranI'm the protocol governance coordinator at the Regen Foundation.
+My purpose here is to serve you the Regen community.
 My agenda is to facillitate multi-scale nested governance through working groups and participatory sessions.

 ---